 A few months ago when I was in London, I ate at a food truck called Wholefood Haven.
 It’s signature dish — the Buddha Bowl.
 Brown rice – massaman curry with pineapple, potatoes and soya chunks – steamed garden greens – carrot and kimchee pickle – omega seed mix – halloumi cheese – dash of sweet chili oil.
 It was a blend of Asian, European, Mediterranean and whatever cuisine, mixed with a whole lot of creativity and goodness.
 I was surprised at how well the ingredients blended together, and impressed by the seamless transitions between flavors.
 Upon returning stateside, I thought about and craved for another Buddha Bowl for months, but there was none to be found.
 Calling L.A., serve up a Buddha Bowl!

 Today, lucky me in London, when lunch came around, I ran to buy myself a Buddha Bowl (Big Buddha, please!).
 It definitely made for a silent meal since I didn’t put down my fork or stop chewing.
-Inspired by the fusing of cuisines, I created my own borderless vegetarian plate for dinner.
+Inspired by the fusing of cuisines (though this recipe does absolutely no justice to the actual Buddha Bowl), I created my own borderless vegetarian plate for dinner.
 Shiitake mushrooms – spinach – halloumi cheese.

 This dish is meant to be enjoyed “family style” or “tapas style” (whichever cuisine are you leaning towards).
 Given that there’s no real precise way to cook this dish, I’ve detailed it out only as need be.
 Feel free to use up all the left over spinach in your fridge, however much that may be.
 Go ahead and toss in an entire box of shiitake mushrooms.
 Love halloumi cheese?
 Add a few more slices!

-- Few handfuls of fresh shittake mushrooms (medium sized), rinsed clean
+- few handfuls fresh shittake mushrooms (medium sized) - rinsed clean

-- One small block of halloumi cheese, sliced about 0.5 thick
+- 1 small block halloumi cheese - sliced about 1/2-cm thick

 - Sprinkle of sea salt